Jessi has been practicing psychotherapy for almost 2 decades

 I am a Registered Clinical Counsellor working online and in my office at 970 Burrard, near the West End in Downtown Vancouver.

 I met my first client in 2006, in my role as a counseling intern at Northwestern University’s Family Institute.
+In that first meeting, I knew that I’d found my vocation.
+I love the process of therapy and the work of supporting people in deepening self-compassion and making change in their lives.
 Since completing my MA in Counseling Psychology, I have worked in non-profit, public, and private practice settings, as both a clinical counsellor and a clinical supervisor.

 I have completed postgraduate training in a variety of theoretical approaches and modalities, including relational psychodynamic therapy, multi-systemic family therapy, motivational interviewing, and dialectical behaviour therapy.
-I served as clinical lead for comprehensive DBT teams serving teens and young adults who struggle with suicidality, self harm, and substance use.
-I also have extensive clinical experience supporting cultures of consent within families and addressing histories of sexual abuse, including supporting people who experienced childhood abuse in navigating parenting challenges.
+I have served as clinical lead for comprehensive DBT teams serving teens and young adults who struggle with suicidality, self harm, and substance use.
+I also have extensive clinical experience supporting cultures of consent within relationships and addressing histories of physical, sexual, and emotional abuse.
+I provide LGBTQIA+ affirming therapy.

 I maintain my status as a Licensed Mental Health Counselor (LMHC) in New York State, and I am also registered as a clinical counsellor (RCC #14001) in British Columbia.